-Julien Guibreteau, aka « Julien-G», is an emerging french artist, whom questions the heritage of 20th century abstractions, surrealism and pop art all together.
+Julien Guibreteau, aka « Julien-G», is an emerging French artist, who questions the heritage of 20th century modernity.
 His artwork associates unlikely matching patterns in humorous combinations which open up meaningful potentialities

 My work operates with a combinatorial principle, I organize improbable encounters of “motifs", a sort of factory for potential meanings.
 Like visual haikus where the "sacred" meets the trivial, my series function with a humorous offset strategy.